cpprhtn/miniEDA/README.md

 ### Usage

-Start the FastAPI server by running:
+To start the FastAPI server, run the following command:

 ```sh
 uvicorn main:app --reload
 ```

-Then, access the application in your web browser at `http://localhost:8000`.
+Access the application in your web browser at `http://localhost:8000`.

 ### Contributing

 We welcome contributions!
 Please fork the repository and submit a pull request with your changes.
-Ensure your code adheres to the project's coding standards and includes appropriate tests.
+Ensure that your code adheres to the project's coding standards and includes relevant tests.

 ### License